Understanding the 3 project types

 For Time & Materials and Non-Billable projects, as well as for Fixed Fee projects that budget in hours, you can set a project’s budget to automatically reset each month.
 You can find out more about this option in our article on how to set project budgets.

 When setting up your project, you can decide which members of your team will be able to view the project report on the Projects page of their Harvest profiles.
 By default, only Administrators and Managers assigned to manage the project will be able to view it, but if you’d like, you can share it with everyone assigned to the project, including Members.
 We’ll explain more about user permissions in Harvest in the next section of this guide.

 Tasks allow the team to track time to the specific work they’re doing for the project.
 There are a set of tasks on the project by default, known in Harvest as common tasks.
 You can add more tasks by selecting from the list or by simply typing into the Add a task field.
 To remove a task from the project, just click the X next to the task name.

 Tasks can be managed under Manage > Tasks.
 There, you can designate common tasks and set up defaults for each task, like its rate and whether or not it’s billable.
 You can override any of these default settings for a task on individual projects.

 Here, you’ll want to add everyone who needs to track time or expenses to your project.
-Project Managers are designated here by a checked box; you can give other team members Project Manager permissions by checking the Manages This Project checkbox, or you can leave them with their existing permission levels.
-We’ll show you how you can add your team members to your Harvest account and manage their permissions and rates in the next section.
+People that manage the project are designated here by a checked box; you're able to give other teammates Manager permissions by checking the Manages this project checkbox, or you can leave them with their existing permission levels.
+We’ll show you how you can add your teammates to your Harvest account and manage their permissions and rates in the next section.

 Just like with Tasks, you can add people to a project by typing into the Add a person… field.
 Simply click the X next to a person’s name to remove them from the project.